shrik450/django_scraper/README.md

     celery -A scraper worker -l info

-NOTE: On Windows, running celery like this rasies ValueErrors whenever a task is called.
+NOTE: On Windows, running celery like this raises ValueErrors whenever a task is called.
 If on windows, as a workaround you can run:

     celery -A scraper worker --pool=solo -l info